WordPress Development in 2026: From Full Site Editing to Flawless Deployments

 Conclusion

-WordPress in 2025 offers unprecedented flexibility, performance, and power.
-By fully embracing Full Site Editing, leveraging modern performance techniques, and—most importantly—adopting a professional, automated deployment workflow, you can create powerful and efficient websites that stand out in the competitive digital landscape.
+WordPress in 2026 offers unprecedented flexibility, performance, and power.
+With stable SQLite support, the Font Library, Interactivity API v2, and a maturing AI plugin ecosystem, the platform continues to evolve well beyond its blogging roots.
+By fully embracing Full Site Editing, leveraging modern performance techniques, and — most importantly — adopting a professional, automated deployment workflow, you can build powerful and efficient websites that stand out in the competitive digital landscape.

 Ready to stop wasting time on manual FTP uploads?
 Connect your Git repository to DeployHQ and implement a modern, automated deployment pipeline in minutes.
 See how the best practices from this article are built right into our platform.